The G8TMV CTCSS encoder board

 Tones A through J are the standard UK repeater system tones.
 The 'None' entry in the table effectively

 The CTCSS board can drive a Piezo sounder for audible Morse code output directly via the

 The value of 'R' determines the volume and will depend on the sounder type and the supply voltage,

 for a 5V sounder and a 12v supply 560 ohms is a good starting point.

 The boards are available direct from me.
-Individual boards are currently £17.60 plus
+Due to the rising cost of parts individual

 £1.40 postage and packing.
 My preferred payment method is Paypal.